rocket-pool/old.docs.rocketpool.net/src/guides/node/cli-intro.md

 ### `claim-rewards`

-When your node detects a new rewards checkpoint, it will automatically download the JSON file for that interval.
+When your node detects a new rewards checkpoint, it will automatically download the rewards tree file with the information for that interval (if you're using the default of Download Mode - see below for information on generating your own trees instead of downloading them).
 You can then review your rewards using the following command:

 ```